sidchn/sidchn.github.io/_posts/2022-04-20-winjactf-wicked6.md

 ### easy-rev

-Challenge Name : Easy-Rev
+Challenge Name : Easy-Rev <br>
-Category : Reverse Engineering
+Category : Reverse Engineering <br>
 Description: you are given a 64 bit linux executable named easy-rev.out execute it on your linux systems using ./easy-rev.out.
-It asks for 3 passwords if you give the correct passwords the flag will be printed.
+It asks for 3 passwords if you give the correct passwords the flag will be printed. <br>
-Flag format: flag{some_thing_here}
+Flag format: flag{some_thing_here} <br>

 #### Solution